top of page

 The words rang in the air as we crossed the Friendship Bridge connecting Nakhon Pathom, Thailand, to Tha Khaek, Laos, a sleepy town whose name means “guest landing”.
 The town lives up to its name, with everybody smiling and singing-out “Sabai dii” (hello!).
 You feel a sense of welcome immediately.

 The few tourists here have either come to ride the “Tha Khaek Loop” or check out the emerging climbing scene.
-'The Loop', as hipster backpackers call it, is an easy 3 or 4-day motorcycle circuit framed by a spectacular karst limestone backdrop, highlighting a array of caves and its mostly paved roads are suitable for first timers.
+'The Loop', as hipster backpackers call it, is an easy 3 or 4-day motorcycle circuit framed by a spectacular karst limestone backdrop, highlighting an array of caves and its mostly paved roads are suitable for first timers.

 Sleepy Tha Khaek, Laos PDR

 But we were not in Tha Khaek to ride 'The Loop' or climb.
 We were here to rent off-road motorcycles and get lost.
-My friend Astried Huebner and I planned to explore rural southern Laos, targeting the historic Ho Chi Minh Trail in the eastern section of the country.
+My friend Astried Huebner and I planned to explore rural southern Laos PDR, targeting the historic Ho Chi Minh Trail in the eastern section of the country.
 The first mission was to locate suitable bikes.

 The two main rental agencies in town, Mad Monkey and Wangwang Motor Rental offer a similar selection.
 Both shops had 150cc and 250cc off road options (interestingly, 250cc is the largest displacement permitted in Laos).
 The 250cc bikes were outside the budget, so we chose the 150cc option.

 My attempt to bargain for two bikes over 20 days failed at Mad Monkey but the owner at Wangwang Motor Rental was agreeable.
-Mr Leu (Lou) was friendly and sorted everything out with an easy manner and pleasant smile.
+Mr Leu (pronounced Lou) was friendly and sorted everything out with an easy manner and pleasant smile.
 As it turned out, there was only one enduro left, a Kawasaki KLX150, and Astried wanted that.
 I sat on a Honda MSX125 and in spite of its 14” wheels, it had good clearance.
 I asked Mr Leu if he could put knobby tires on it.

 “No problem,” he said, but they had to come from Pakse, which would take a day and he would need a deposit.

-“No problem,” I replied and committed to the rental by handing him over 2 million Kip.
+“No problem,” I replied, and committed to the rental by handing him over 2 million Kip.
 Mr. Leu made the call, promising our bikes would be serviced and ready for pickup the following afternoon.

 "Little Red" Honda 125 and Kawasaki 150 prepped and ready to roll